Marking and Signing Crosswalks

 Rectangular Rapid Flashing Beacon

-Studies suggest that RRFBs can significantly increase yielding rates over standard pedestrian warning signs.
-Results have shown that motorist yielding can be increased from baselines averaging 5% to 20%� with the standard pedestrian warning sign treatment to sustainable yielding rates of 80% with this device.
+Studies suggest that RRFBs can significantly increase yielding rates compared to standard pedestrian warning signs alone.
+Results have shown that motorist yielding can be increased from baselines averaging 5% to 20% with the standard pedestrian warning sign treatment only to sustainable yielding rates of 80% or higher with this device.

-In-pavement flashers at crosswalks are also an option that can be considered..
+In-pavement flashers at crosswalks are also an option that can be considered.

 In-pavement Flashers